 Every dog is different but watch for vomiting, diarrhea, loss of balance, tiredness and poor appetite.
 Some symptoms won’t be as apparent.
 Monitor behavior and mood for changes.

-Serious Cefdinir signs include difficulty breathing, swelling, rashes or hives ie. skin irritations.
+Serious Cefdinir signs are difficulty breathing, swelling, rashes or hives ie. skin irritations.
 Allergies are also possible.
 Consult with a vet before administering Cefdinir, especially for pregnant dogs!

 Cefdinir & K9 Complications